Bathing suit? Check. Beach Read? Double check. Reef safe sunscreen? *crickets*

 - The jury is still out on whether these chemical sunscreens are actually coral reef safe sunscreens.

 - Mineral sunscreens can feel goopy and leave behind a white residue.
 To avoid this, some manufacturers use zinc nanoparticles, which can also damage coral reefs.

 What Is Reef Safe Sunscreen?

-In our view, reef safe sunscreen is a product that contains neither chemical sunblocks nor nanoparticles.
+In our view of reef friendly vs. reef safe sunscreen, reef safe sunscreen is a product that contains neither chemical sunblocks nor nanoparticles.
 Our scientists engineered our Squalane + Zinc Sheer Mineral Sunscreen with this gold standard in mind.

 We use non-nano zinc to provide broad-spectrum, Pa +++ SPF 30 protection.
 Our sunscreen also contains squalane, which works together with zinc oxide to help strengthen the skin's moisture barrier.
 The best part: it’s not sticky and disappears into any skin tone, making it a win for your skin and the ocean.

 Learn more about our Invisible Sun Protection For All.